diegovalle/mxmortalitydb/readme.md

 ```

-Homicides merged with the agressor.relation.code table:
+Homicides merged with the aggressor.relation.code table:

 ```r